dev-onejun/CSE-5334/papers/review.md

 In summary, **1)** *word* is a string in a text, **2)** *token* is derived from *word* after tokenization processes which have their own pros and cons, **3)** *type* and *term* are referred to a list grouped the *token*s through the process of normalization under rules such as spelling or morphology.
 Hence, *Normalization* and *tokenization* are entailed.

-**Normalization**
+**Normalization** \

-*Normalization* is a step for general cleanup of text, such as removing needless whitespace, lowercasing, and/or removing accenets [[2](#mjx-eqn-2)].
+*Normalization* is a step for general cleanup of text, such as removing needless whitespace, lowercasing, and/or removing accents [[2](#mjx-eqn-2)].
 It is important that the *Normalization* step is conducted in IR systems, since users who used a IR system do not consider what they query to the system.
 For example, U.S.A and USA are different, but the IR system should match those words.
 Cases like Microsoft Windows and microsoft windows are another example.
 Typically, IR systems tackle these as removing dots and making all characters lower case.
 However, words like W.H.O and C.A.T (test) cause an error from the solution since they group with the word 'who' and 'cat' which have totally different meaning.
 The case of 'Windows' and 'windows' is another error of the solution.
 These problems lead the IR system to retrieve false positives in its result.
 Therefore, *Normalization* is crucial since the more IR system normalize *token*s with strict policies, the more its result become inefficient with the result equivalence classes become smaller as well as the less IR system normalize *token*s with loose policies, the less its result become inappropriate too with the number of equivalence classes become bigger.

 The process that makes all characters become lowercase is called *Case Folding*.
 This is the popular preprocessing methods due to the fact that many users do not care about correct capitalization when they query to IR systems.
 For your information, however, in a few word, capital characters which include crucial meaning are so useful that many deep learning models consider the correct capitalization for their tokens.

-**Tokenization**
+**Tokenization** \
 *Tokenization* indexes the the word in sentence [[2](#mjx-eqn-2)], splitting into what the algorithm of the tokenizer designs.
 The result become vary depending on what types of tokenizers are used.
-Each tokenizer adopts different methods to compose their *token*s.
 For example, in 'Hewlett-Packard', a tokenizer can remove the hypoon, making two seperate tokens.
 On the other hand, these two seperate words could be interpreted as different meaning such as directing two people, Hwelett and Packard, so that which does IR system use for tokeniers is crucial for its performance.
-All tokenizers have their own benefits and drawbacks.
+Each tokenizer adopts different methods to compose their *token*s so that all tokenizers have their own benefits and drawbacks.

 The string of numbers is another problem in IR systems.
 If a string 03201991 is given, what should we determine the type of the string?
 The string could be a date, March 20th 1991, or a phone number, (032)-019-991.
 Due to this problem, oldschool IR systems did not utilize the number strings.
 Yet, Google or recent IR systems process these numbers in their own ways to find relevant matches.
 (In programming assignment, in order to make the problem simple, we will not use index numbers.
 Just skip those numerical values.)